PawanJS/bankist-web/README.md

 [![Product Name Screen Shot][product-screenshot]](https://bankist-web-by-pawanjs.netlify.app/)

-Forkify is a vanilla JavaScript application that interacts with the Forkify API to fetch and display recipe food data.
-This app uses modern JavaScript tools, such as Webpack to bundle the modules, and Babel to convert ES6, ES7 and ES8 back to ES5.
-The user can search for a specific recipe, and save to a favorites list via local storage.
-The user can easily increase or decrease servings as per his need and can view detailed directions.
+Bankist is a minimal website for a bank.
+A minimal design with responsiveness and soothing design along with functionality to sign into account for further activities.
+Simply click on login and user credential provided on screen to use bankist web app.
+In the future the functionality ro create account from website is going to be added.

 ### Built With

-This app is built with pure vanilla JavaScript along with HTML and SCSS.
+This website is built with pure vanilla JavaScript along with HTML and SCSS.
 It uses webpack as module bundler and NPM as package manager.

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)
 - [SCSS](https://sass-lang.com/)